Fisherwoman-owned wild Alaska seafood company in Homer, Alaska.

 Black cod are harvested in the deep waters off of Seward and Kodiak using pots (steel-framed cages covered in net mesh).
 Pots are set with bait and picked regularly.
 Fish are bled and iced immediately to ensure the best quality.

-We also believe that our low-volume, high-quality model is fundamentally more sustainable than the catch-all-you-can approach, and can help bring awareness to the value of sustaining the harvest.
-Gill netting and pot fishing result in little to no bycatch, since there really isn’t much else that can fit in these nets or the pots where they are laid out.
+While it is true that warming oceans and rivers are an existential threat to everything that lives in them, the Cook Inlet salmon fishery and South-Central black cod fishery show consistent returns of healthy wild runs.
+Gill netting and pot fishing result in little to no bycatch, since there really isn’t much else that fits in these nets or the pots where they are set out.

 Wild fish taste phenomenal, and they are so good for you!
 Salmon pack a lot of omega-3 fatty acids, which provide a wide variety of health benefits, and they are low in mercury.